 There are so many types of succulents, choosing the best for your unique needs and interests can be a challenge.
 How big do they grow?
 How much sunlight do they need?
 What about watering?
 Can they stay outdoors in winter?

 This page helps you quickly find the plant info and labeled photos you need.
-Scroll down for summaries of 12 readily available, easy-grow varieties.
+Scroll past the buttons for summaries of 12 readily available, easy-grow varieties.
 Links and buttons take you to detailed info on growing, using and designing with each.